|

 Q. What format is Space Babe 113?

-So far, the issues are "US comic with the top chopped off" - roughly the same size as
+So far, the first 9 issues are "US comic with the top chopped off" - roughly the same size as

 Berlin by Jason Lutes.